 Clash of Clans is one of the highest grossing iOS and Android games.
 This doesn't stop their marketing team from jumping headlong into new marketing technologies to promote their game.
 This clever ad puts you inside a battle right next to an archer as waves of enemies attack — all in VR.
-You’ll see what a ogre, dragon, and more all look like from the first-person POV.
+You’ll see what an ogre, dragon, and more all look like from the first-person POV.
 This is another example of a major company embracing virtual reality as a way of promoting its brand and succeeding!

 Unlike other Need for Speed games in the past, this one underlines the driver-seat view.
-You're inside the car, and can look around in VR to see the rear view mirror, dashboard, and even cars coming up alongside you.
+You're inside the car and can look around in VR to see the rear view mirror, dashboard, and even cars coming up alongside you.
 It's a very immersive experience.

 Toms Shoes have tapped into the emotion by creating a memorable VR experience to highlight their experience giving venture in Peru.
-The clever use of VR allows viewers to go behind the scenes of a highly charitable organisation and live out a distant and untalked about moment, building brand aweareness and aligning viewers with the companies values and mission statement.
+The clever use of VR allows viewers to go behind the scenes of a highly charitable organisation and live out a distant and untalked about moment, building brand awareness and aligning viewers with the companies values and mission statement.